datanav/docs/technical/tripletex-powerofficego.rst

 ----------------------------------------------------
 Before any synchronization can take place, a link between a Tripletex Customer and a PowerOfficeGo Customers person must be established.

-A new PowerOfficeGo Customers person will be created from a Tripletex Customer if it is connected to a Tripletex Order, Contact, Invoice, Customer, Employee, or Orderline that is synchronized into PowerOfficeGo.
+A new PowerOfficeGo Customers person will be created from a Tripletex Customer if it is connected to a Tripletex Order, Contact, Invoice, Project, Customer, Employee, Orderline, or Customer-person that is synchronized into PowerOfficeGo.

 Once a link between a Tripletex Customer and a PowerOfficeGo Customers person is established, it will keep in sync between the two systems, regardless of where it is edited.